GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/09.181-190/04.On-Trifling-Cares/docs.md

 ---
+title: |
-title: 184.
-On Trifling Cares
+    184. On Trifling Cares - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 184.
+On Trifling Cares.
+Why do we waste on trifling cares That life which God's compassion spares, While in the various range of thought, The one thing needful is forgot?
+    keywords:  |
-    keywords: Christ in Song, On Trifling Cares, Why do we waste on trifling cares,
+        Christ in Song, adventhymnals, advent hymnals, On Trifling Cares, Why do we waste on trifling cares.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 184. ON TRIFLING CARES
+####  Christ in Song,

 ```txt
 1.